GLOBAL MARKETS-Stocks, dollar rise; investors eye earnings

 Oil prices climbed ahead of weekly U.S. inventory data on evidence the global market is tightening as lower production by OPEC and other exporters drains stocks.

 Brent crude settled up 21 cents, or 0.38 percent, at $55.44 a barrel, and U.S. crude settled up 43 cents, or 0.82 percent, at $53.18.
-(Reporting by Saqib Iqbal Ahmed; Additional reporting by Gertrude Chavez-Dreyfuss and Chuck Mikolajczak in New York; Editing by Nick Zieminski and James Dalgleish)
+(Reporting by Saqib Iqbal Ahmed; Additional reporting by Gertrude Chavez-Dreyfuss and Chuck Mikolajczak in New York; Editing by James Dalgleish and Nick Zieminski)

 * Phase 1 safety study supports planned development of PCM-075 in AML